 Road hazards - Potholes, oil slicks, puddles, debris, and uneven pavement.

 The claimed invisibility of motorcycles - The motorcyclist is not seen by other drivers.
 Truck drivers have a hard time seeing motorcycles because they often have blind spots and do not see the comparatively small motorcycle, which can result in collisions.

 If you are interested, here is an article on some of the most recent stats we have on motorcycle accidents from the Department of Transportation.
 Additionally, here you'll find some great motorcycle law resources such as the Motorcycle Safety Foundation (MSF) the internationally recognized developer of the comprehensive, research-based, Rider Education and Training System.
 I don't know too many car drivers who work on their driving skills the way motorcycle riders do.

 No. Call an attorney as soon as possible.
 The insurance adjustors are trained to get you to make admissions or make statements that will harm your case.
 The insurance companies are not interested in helping you.
 They are only interested in reducing the value of your claim and paying you as little as possible.
 Insurance companies are not on your side.

 No. Do not give an oral statement to the other side's insurance company.
 If you do, you will regret it.
 If you are contacted, be polite, but decline to talk.
 Insurance companies' claims adjusters are professional negotiators, with extensive experience in using every technique to get you to say things that will harm your case.
 Politely tell them that you will have your lawyer talk to them.
 Do not agree to let them take a recorded statement of your conversation.

 I am admitted to the California State Bar.
-Although my law offices are located in Solana Beach on the N. Pacific Coast Highway 101, and in San Diego County, I will handle cases throughout California.
+Although my law offices are located in Solana Beach on the N. Pacific Coast Highway 101, and in San Diego on State Street, I will handle cases throughout California.